 3. Select the Google Slides file you want to import.

 You will need to locate the Google Slides you have on your Google Drive.
-(I recommend having all of the files saved in one folder ahead of time to make it easier to add in one by one to your notebook.)
+(I recommend having all of the files saved in one folder ahead of time to make it easier to add in one by one to your digital notebook.)

 4. Select the individual pages in the files you want to import.